- PhD, King's College London

-Cratsley, K., Wickremsinhe, M.N. & Mackey, T.K. (forthcoming).
+Cratsley, K., Wickremsinhe, M.N. & Mackey, T.K.
+(2021).
 Human rights and global mental health: Reducing the use of coercive measures.
 In A. Dyer, B. Kohrt & P. Candilis (Eds.)
 Global Mental Health Ethics.
 Springer.

 Koch, U. & Cratsley, K. (2020).
 The history and ethics of the therapeutic relationship.
 In M. Trachsel et al (Eds.)
 The Oxford Handbook of Psychotherapy Ethics.
 Oxford University Press.
 Advance online.